1984 Chevrolet Corvette hatchback coupe

 “How many other cars can you name at a single glance?”

 There were two engine options for all states but California, both 5.7 liter/350 ci small blocks with four-barrel carburetors: the standard 190 bhp L48 and the optional ($595) 230 bhp L82.
 The four-speed manual transmission was only available with the L48—the L82 and the California-only 180 bhp 5.0 liter/305 ci LG4 could only be combined with the three-speed automatic transmission.
-Fuel economy was 14 city/20 highway by the standards of the day with either 350 ci and either transmission.
-With the relatively rare (about 12% of production) L82 and automatic transmission combination, 0-60 came in about 7.5 seconds.
+With the relatively rare (about 12% of production) L82 and automatic transmission combination, Car and Driver recorded a 0-60 time of 7.6 seconds and a top speed of 123 mph.

-Cover of the 1980 Chevrolet Corvette brochure, linked from the Old Car Manual Project’s amazing brochures section.
+Cover of the 1980 Chevrolet Corvette brochure

-Exterior and mechanical options included aluminum wheels ($409) and power antenna ($56).
+Exterior and mechanical options included aluminum wheels ($407), P255/60R15 tires ($426), and a power antenna ($56).
 Inside, buyers could add power door locks ($140), cruise control ($123), rear window defogger ($109), and dual rear speakers ($52).
 1980 would be the last year that the AM/FM stereo radio with 8-track player ($155) would be more popular than the AM/FM stereo radio with cassette player ($173).

 The redesign probably kept Corvette sales from dropping as much as they otherwise would have, but they were still off more than 13,000 units from 1979 as the shark aged.
 The tagline for Car and Driver‘s review of the 1980 Corvette was “America’s only sports car, but that doesn’t excuse everything.”